Qedarites: The Land of Goshen

 According to some scholars, parts of Gešem's kingdom of "Arabia" located to the east of the Nile Delta and around Pithom became known to ancient Egyptians as 𓎤𓊃𓅓𓏏𓊖 (Gsm) and to Jews as the Land of Goshen (אֶרֶץ גֹּשֶׁן ʾEreṣ Gōšen) after either Gešem himself or after his dynasty; according to the Book of Genesis, when the sons of Jacob migrated to Egypt, they settled down in the Land of Goshen.

 This etymology of Goshen with Gešem is problematic.
 Egyptian sources begin referring to the 20th nome of Egypt as Gsm during the Twenty-sixth dynasty of Egypt, more than a century before the lifetime of Gešem ben Šahr.
 John Van Seters opposed the identification of Goshen with the Qedarite territories in eastern Egypt based on claims that the Qedarites never ruled the region of the Wadi Tumilat; however, Qedarite remains, such as a shrine to the goddess al-Lāt, have been discovered in the region.
-Sarah I. Groll, Manfred Bietak, and Mark Janzen reject any connection between the Land of Goshen and the territories of the Qedarite king Gešem, proposing instead that the biblical placename is related to the lake gsm mentioned in the Papyrus Anastasi IV, dated to the 13th century BC.
+Sarah I. Groll, Manfred Bietak, and Mark Janzen reject any connection between the Land of Goshen and the territories of the Qedarite king Gešem, proposing instead that the biblical placename is related to the lake gsm mentioned in the Papyrus Anastasi IV, dated to the 13th century BCE.
 In their view, the biblical land should be identified with the western part of the Wadi Tumilat with its large overflow lake.